Lower your tax burden and help your grandchildren. It's a win-win

 Here’s the breakdown on contributions:

-• You can make sizable investments or transfer significant assets out of an estate, including up to $17,000 a year ($34,000 for married couples) per beneficiary without gift-tax consequences.
+• You can make sizeable investments or transfer significant assets out of an estate, including up to $18,000 a year ($36,000 for married couples) per beneficiary without gift-tax consequences.

-• Under a special election, you can combine up to five years into one contribution of up to $85,000 ($170,000 for married couples) without gift-tax consequences.
-Note that no additional gifts can be made to that beneficiary over the four years following the year in which the one-time gift is made.
+• Under a special election, you can combine up to five years into one contribution of up to $90,000 ($180,000 for married couples) without gift-tax consequences.
+Additional gifts made to that beneficiary over the next four years after the year in which the one-time gift is made may reduce the donor’s lifetime gift and estate tax exemption.
 If the donor of an accelerated gift passes away within the five-year period, a portion of the transferred amount will be included in the donor’s estate for tax purposes.
 Consult with a tax professional regarding your specific situation.
-Tax deductions may be disallowed in the event of non-qualified withdrawals.
+Tax-advantaged treatment applies to savings used for qualified education expenses.
+State tax treatment varies.

 • Lump-sum contributions can be applied to multiple beneficiaries, so you can share the the wealth amongst multiple grandchildren.